Social Security

 There is also a special retirement for employees who have worked under unhealthy conditions; their contribution periods are shorter than the regular period.
 A company that has employees working under unhealthy conditions that entitle them to the special retirement, must pay additional social security contributions.
 The additional contribution is 6%, 9% or 12% of the employees’ salary, depending on the level of the risk.

 Disability pensions are also available to workers who have become disabled due to work related illness or accident.
 A Social Security medical expert must document such disability and the beneficiary must be subject to regular exams.
-The benefit payments end when the employee recovers his/her ability to work.
+The benefit payments end when the employee recovers their ability to work.

 Apart from the aforementioned public retirement system, some companies provide their employees with a private pension plan, in which the amounts of the contributions from both parties (employers and employees), can be defined by the companies directly, subject to specific rules in Brazil as issued by the government agency Superintendência de Seguros Privados (SUSEP).